Experiment Acquisition

 Selecting visible buttons

 In case there are some lightpaths you will not use, you can hide them from the tool bar.
-Click Configure... or using the RMB anywhere in the tool bar and select Select Visible Buttons to open the User Visible Buttons window.
+Click Configure... or using the right mouse button anywhere in the tool bar and select Select Visible Buttons to open the User Visible Buttons window.

 1. (De)select any lightpaths you do not want to display.
 The ones with the tick icon will be displayed in the tool bar.